The best Sony camera in 2024 for vlogging, filmmaking and photography

 Needs a battery grip for big lenses

 To quote from our review, "I am nothing short of gobsmacked, blown away, bowled over, and wowed by the Sony A9 III".
-This camera's blistering speed and autofocus performance are impressive and matched only by its phenomenal connectivity, which promises to be a game-changer for pro shooters with the first-ever global shutter put in a consumer camera.
-This enables a top shutter speed of a mind-blowing 1/80,000 and up to 120 buffer speed for RAW+JPEGS.
+With the first-ever global shutter put in a consumer camera, it enables a top shutter speed of a mind-blowing 1/80,000 and up to 120 frames per second for RAW+JPEGS.
+Oh and the full 1/80,000-second global can also be used with flash!

-However, if our most damning criticism is that the A9 II is too fast for us to keep up with, surely that's nothing but a mission accomplished for Sony!
-For professionals who need more than speed, however, the Sony A1, which edges ahead of the A9 III for sports photography, throws in 8K video and 50MP stills.
+However, if my most damning criticism is that the A9 III is too fast to keep up with, surely that's nothing but a mission accomplished for Sony!
+For professionals who need more than speed, however, the Sony A1 edges ahead of the A9 III as an all-around hybrid model, as it throws in 8K video and 50MP stills, although features some slightly less sophisticated autofocus tracking.

 Best Sony camera for travel